metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1alpha1_manifest.md

 Optional:

 - `actions` (Attributes List) A list of Slack actions that are sent with each notification. (see [below for nested schema](#nestedatt--spec--receivers--slack_configs--actions))
-- `api_url` (Attributes) The secret's key that contains the Slack webhook URL.The secret needs to be in the same namespace as the AlertmanagerConfigobject and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--slack_configs--api_url))
+- `api_url` (Attributes) The secret's key that contains the Slack webhook URL.
+The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--slack_configs--api_url))
 - `callback_id` (String)
 - `channel` (String) The channel or user to send notifications to.
 - `color` (String)